Easy mashed potatoes made with cauliflower puree - vegan and dairy-free!

 - Return drained potatoes to pot.
 Add cauliflower cream, salt, and pepper.

-- Mash potatoes (we used a handheld potato masher – see our full breakdown of potato mashing methods here).
+- Mash potatoes (we used a handheld potato masher - see our full breakdown of potato mashing methods in our Perfect Mashed Potatoes Tutorial).
 When potatoes are just mashed, use a spoon or spatula to gently fold everything together.
-The less you work the potatoes, the better – see why here.
+The less you work the potatoes, the better - see why here.

 - Taste mashed potatoes and add salt or pepper as necessary.